Introduction

 PT Brainum

 "You need sleep.
 Anything more you do will only cause further delays.
-Go and sleep, John," said the voices.
+Go and sleep, John," said the memory of voices, their chorus soft and soothing.

 My heart lurched at the word 'deadline.'